-For fairness and to accommodate differing points of view, the EDLounge and EDQuals system allows learners to appeal against any assessment result should they feel that the assessment was not conducted properly, accurately, fairly or conclusively.
+For fairness and to accommodate differing points of view, the EDLounge and EDQuals system allows learners to appeal against any assessment result, should they feel that the assessment was not conducted properly, accurately, fairly or conclusively.
 Some of the reasons for appeal may be:

 Assessors misunderstood, omitted or failed to observe specific answers or point(s) of reference; emphasis or contents of work presented; skills or techniques employed etc.

-Assessor did not follow the requirements of the evaluation frameworks.
+Assessor did not follow the requirements of the evaluation frameworks

-Evaluation was bias, unfair, incomplete, inaccurate etc.
+Evaluation was biased, unfair, incomplete, inaccurate etc.

-Assignment completed late due to certain valid reason.
+Assignment completed late due to certain valid reason

 to attempt to reach agreement between the learner and the assessor at the earliest opportunity

-to facilitate a learner’s ultimate right of appeal to the awarding body, where appropriate
+to facilitate a learner’s ultimate right of appeal to the awarding body where appropriate

 to protect the interests of all learners and the integrity of the qualification